I raised my hand. “I hate writing.”

 “There’s only one Eartha Kitt.”

-Mom beamed at the rows of beans, eggplants, tomatoes, and peppers.
-She smiled at the neat green carrot tassels and the round cabbages.… Read the rest
+Mom beamed at the rows of beans, eggplants, tomatoes, and peppers. … Read the rest

 Scrape-squeak-squeak.
 Scrape-squeak-squeak.
 Dunk-gadunk squeeeee.